riyatomar/Hindi_CBI/README.md

     ।	SYM	O
     </sent_id>

-4. 'final_output.txt' file within data has the final and post processed output for a given input Hindi sentence.
+4. 'final_output.txt' file within data has the final and post processed output for a given input Hindi segmented sentence.